 - Install solar control film.

 - Install awnings or overhangs over windows.

 If you’ve done all of this and still have problems or are ready to replace your current windows, you’ll want to find a more efficient design.
-A certified local replacement window installer can provide details on the various energy-efficiency options such as:
+A certified local replacement window contractor can provide details on the various energy-efficiency options such as: